Peace of Saint-Germain-en-Laye: Disgrace of Guise

 The coming of peace coincided with the disgrace of the Guise family, who had led the war party since 1567.
 The cardinal of Lorraine, depressed at the peace, was conscious that his position at court was too compromised to continue by the crown having pursued this line, so he retired to his estates.
-Meanwhile, his nephew, the young Henri duke of Guise found himself more formally disgraced.
+Meanwhile, his nephew, the young Duke of Guise, found himself more formally disgraced.
 During the final months of the war he had begun romantically pursuing the king's sister Marguerite.
-Catherine de' Medici and Charles were by now committed to the policy of marrying her to Henri Navarre as a method to ensure long term peace, and were furious when rumours of Guise's tryst reached their ears.
+Catherine de' Medici and Charles were by now committed to the policy of marrying her to Henry of Navarre as a method to ensure long term peace, and were furious when rumours of Guise's tryst reached their ears.
 They considered having him assassinated, but settled on exiling him from court.

 Marriage plans and Spain

 Negotiations for a marriage between Marguerite and Henri were finalised on 4 April 1572 by Jeanne and Catherine, with the marriage to go ahead in August.
 For much of this period the Protestant leadership had avoided the capital, not keen to trust the king's promise of safety in doing so.
 In September 1571 Coligny made a tentative return to court, keen to persuade the monarchy of his plans for an invasion of the Spanish Netherlands.
 He remained unable to convince the crown of his course losing several votes in council.
 However the crown moved closer to his position, unwilling to fully break with Spain yet happy to allow the rebel Louis of Nassau to hold up in Soissons.
-Coligny would not however stay at court long, and after 5 weeks, not feeling safe enough to remain, he retired.
+Coligny would not however stay at court long, and after five weeks, not feeling safe enough to remain, he retired.

-The Guise meanwhile petitioned the crown to re-open the investigation into the murder of Francis, Duke of Guise in 1563, still convinced this would allow them a method to attack Coligny, who they accused of involvement.
-The crown however refused.
+The Guise family meanwhile petitioned the crown to re-open the investigation into the murder of Francis, Duke of Guise in 1563, still convinced this would allow them a method to attack Coligny, whom they accused of involvement.
+The crown refused, however.